Jakie Astor: Early life

 John Jacob "Jakie" Astor VII was born 29 August 1918 at Cliveden, the family estate in Buckinghamshire.
 He was the youngest of the four sons of Waldorf Astor, 2nd Viscount Astor and Nancy Astor, Viscountess Astor (1878–1964).
 His mother was the first woman elected to Parliament to take her seat in Parliament.
-His siblings include Robert Gould Shaw III (1898–1970), his half-brother from his mother's first marriage, William Waldorf Astor II (1907–1966), Nancy Phyllis Louise Astor (1909–1975), Francis David Langhorne Astor (1912–2001), and Michael Langhorne Astor (1916–1980).
+His siblings were Robert Gould Shaw III (1898–1970), his half-brother from his mother's first marriage, William Waldorf Astor II (1907–1966), Nancy Phyllis Louise Astor (1909–1975), Francis David Langhorne Astor (1912–2001), and Michael Langhorne Astor (1916–1980).
 He was named after his relative John Jacob Astor IV, who perished on the Titanic in 1912.
 Educated at Eton and New College, Oxford, Astor then served in the Special Air Service and the Life Guards during World War II.

 Career

 In 1945, Astor contested the Plymouth Sutton seat in the British House of Commons that had been held by both his parents.
 Unsuccessful at first, he won the seat in 1951 as a member of the Conservative Party, losing it in 1959.
 From 1960 to 1974, he held the office of Justice of the Peace for Cambridgeshire.
 In 1967, he was appointed High Sheriff of Cambridgeshire and Isle of Ely, serving until 1968.

 Later career

 Astor was a Thoroughbred horse racing enthusiast who won a number of prestigious races including the St. Leger Stakes.
 He owned the West Ilsley Stables, where Dick Hern trained.
 In 1978 he was granted a knighthood for services to agriculture, due to his chairmanship of the Agricultural Research Council. and the success of his 1,900-acre farms at Hatley Park, his home in Cambridgeshire.

 Personal life

 Astor was married three times.
-He married firstly on 23 October 1944 to Ana Inez "Chiquita" Carcano y Morra (1918–1992), daughter of the Argentine ambassador (from 1942 to 1946) and a prominent Catholic laywoman, which hurt his relationship with his mother.
+He married firstly on 23 October 1944 to Ana Inez "Chiquita" Carcano y Morra (1918–1992), daughter of Miguel Ángel Cárcano, Argentine ambassador to the United Kingdom (from 1942 to 1946) and a prominent Catholic laywoman, which hurt his relationship with his mother.
 His mother had become a Christian Scientist.
 Ana's sister, Stella Carcano y Morra, married William Ward, 4th Earl of Dudley in 1946.
 Before their divorce in 1972, Jakie and Ana had three children: